 - Licensed individuals visiting from another state

 An individual may decide to fight the driving without a license in possession charge made against them.
 Hiring an attorney will be beneficial to the defendant at this point to help reduce or dismiss the charges made against them.

 Examples of defense for driving without a license in possession include:

 - The driver was not a resident of the state of Virginia at the time the officer pulled them over.
-An individual who moves to the state of Virginia is not immediately considered a resident.
-There is a 60 day period before a person is considered a resident of the state.
+An individual who moves to the state of Virginia is not immediately advised a resident.
+There is a 60-day period before a person is considered a resident of the state.
 This period is called the amnesty period.
 A defendant may argue that the arrest was made during the amnesty period and so before they were considered residents of the state of Virginia.

 - The law in Virginia states that the driver must be driving on a highway to be charged with this offense.
 A highway is considered as any public roads where vehicles are permitted to travel.
 The defendant may argue that they were not on public roads when they were driving.
 Parking lots, apartment complex roads and townhouse communities are not considered highways.